xgeoff/atomica/docs/index.md

-# Atomica v0.1 — Detailed Overview
+# Atomica v0.2 — Overview and Map

 Atomica is a tiny, signal-first view library with fine-grained DOM bindings.
 Components are plain functions; state changes update only the nodes that depend on that state.
 No renders, no lifecycles, no hooks.

-## Doctrine: What Atomica Refuses to Be
+## Core Doctrine
-- No re-renders by default; components execute once at construction
+- No re-renders by default; components execute once at construction.
-- No lifecycles/hooks; effects are explicit reactions
+- No lifecycles/hooks; effects are explicit reactions.
-- Reactivity is explicit (`() => expr`); no hidden subscriptions
+- Reactivity is explicit (`() => expr`); no hidden subscriptions.
-- JSX is optional, compile-time sugar only
+- JSX is optional, compile-time sugar only.
-- Not a meta-framework (no router, data layer, styling system)
+- Not a meta-framework (no router, data layer, styling system).
-- Avoids magic; no scheduler/priorities you didn’t ask for
+- Avoids magic; no scheduler/priorities you didn’t ask for.

-See `docs/what-atomica-refuses.md` for the full design constraints.
+## Document Map
+- `docs/what-atomica-refuses.md` — doctrine and non-goals.
+- `docs/v0.2-design-contract.md` — authoritative v0.2 invariants and upgrade policy.
+- `docs/how-to-think-in-atomica.md` — mental model for React-minded engineers.
+- `docs/samples/*.ts` — minimal runnable snippets used in docs/playground (counter, no-rerender, keyed list).

 ## Packages
 - `atomica` — public barrel, re-exporting DOM + signals